-- Winch and cable are not supplied by Sea-Bird. - When used without a water sampler, the 9plus is deployed in a vertical orientation. - Standard and optional auxiliary sensors are not shown in the diagram.
+- Winch and cable are not supplied by Sea-Bird. - When used without a water sampler, the 9plus is deployed in a vertical orientation. - Sensors are not shown in the diagram.

 It is possible to use the Searam to record 9plus data in memory at the same time as the 9plus data is transmitted real-time through the 11plus Deck Unit.
 This provides a data back-up in case there are data transmission problems over the sea cable.